More than half of Mission’s remaining staff neurologists leaving, citing burnout, ‘nausea and fury’

 Three staff neurologists are leaving Mission Hospital by the end of September, potentially leaving only two to provide critical care to hundreds of patients at the Asheville flagship hospital and across Western North Carolina, including many who have suffered strokes.

-The departing physicians are neurohospitalists, specialists who treat patients in the hospital who are suffering diseases of the brain, spinal cord and nervous system.
-They cover patients in general admission and in the intensive care unit (ICU) and respond to strokes throughout the hospital.
+The departing physicians are neurohospitalists, specialists who treat patients in the hospital who are suffering from diseases of the brain, spinal cord and nervous system.
+They cover patients in general admission and the intensive care unit (ICU) and respond to strokes throughout the hospital.
 They also provide 13 regional hospitals with telestroke services, remotely consulting on stroke patients while teams at those sites do hands-on work.

 Asheville Watchdog interviewed departing physicians, who spoke on condition of anonymity because of concern for their careers or potential retribution.
-Their departures — triggered by what they describe as an ever-increasing patient load, Mission’s years-long inability to hire more physicians, and pay issues — intensify an exodus from the HCA Healthcare-owned hospital and a program that has been recognized nationally.
+Their departures — triggered by what they describe as an ever-increasing patient load, Mission’s yearslong inability to hire more physicians and pay issues — intensify an exodus from the HCA Healthcare-owned hospital and a program that has been recognized nationally.

 “It was just extreme burnout, plain and simple,” one of the neurologists told The Watchdog, adding that the department’s current state “feels like the end of a golden era.”